soffgrupp6/assignment2/README.md

 #### Unit tests

+The Unit test is a test trying to test a Github repo.
+The test checks whether the testing is run successfully, as well as if the tester class logs the testing statistics as expected.

 ### Updating commit status

 Depending on the success or failure of the compilation and testing steps a commit status is sent to Github, through the Github API, as follows: